mandrasch/ddev-laravel-breeze-sveltekit/README.md

 Open https://frontend-breeze-sveltekit.ddev.site.ddev.site/, happy development!

+## Troubleshooting

+-   Check `FRONTEND_URL` in `.env` + origin for Vite in frontend/ needs to be correct for API auth, otherwise there will be "CATCHED USER ERROR Unauthorized" errors
+-   Always use `ddev npm ...` - never run `npm ...` only on host computer - make sure you're in `frontend/`

 ## Deployment

 This setup should be easily self-hostable via Coolify (or other tools like CapRover, ploi.io, Laravel Forge, etc.).
 See this guide for example: [Deploy Node.js applications on a VPS using Coolify](https://sreyaj.dev/deploy-nodejs-applications-on-a-vps-using-coolify).

 ## How was this created?